A novel, inspired by a shocking, true story.

-Drawing from an incredible true story, Keith Hoar weaves a startling tale of truly difficult-to-believe treachery and espionage.
-Mind-boggling treason, reaching to the highest levels of the military, academia, and government.
+Drawing from an incredible true story, Keith Hoar weaves a profound and gripping tale of espionage, treason, and betrayal, reaching to the highest levels of the military, academia, and government.

-He was bewildered because he was certain those scientists and officials were fully aware the ultimate aim of the Communists was world-wide revolution.
-Even during a time of war, the people enjoyed freedom.
+Certain the people involved had to know Communism’s ultimate goal was world-wide revolution, he was bewildered.
+Even during a time of war, the Canadian people enjoyed true freedom.
 They were happy.
-The government served the people rather than using them as pawns.
-“How could these people sell out their own country,” he asked himself over and over.
+“How could these people betray their own country,” he asked himself over and over.

 North River Road